Bixilon/Minosoft/ReadMe.md

 5. Build and run Minosoft with `mvn clean verify exec:java`.
 If any errors occur, feel free to open an issue.
 In this early stage it might be helpful to delete its configuration files
 6. (Optional) Build a fat jar with `mvn package`.
 You'll find the jar with all dependencies in `target/`.
 Then you don't need to recompile everytime

+Using IntelliJ IDEA for building or developing is strongly recommended.
+There you have features like build caching.
+You might need to increase heap memory for the compiler (`File` -> `Settings` -> `Build, Execution and Compiler` -> `Compiler` -> `Shared build process heap size`).
+Allow at least 1500 MBytes.

 ## Code mirrors

 - [gitlab.bixilon.de](https://gitlab.bixilon.de/bixilon/minosoft/) (Main repository)